arturom/checkout/README.md

  1. Calculate the total price after applying promo discounts
  2. Update the inventory counts after a succesful transaction

+ The tests of biggest significance are in [checkout_system.test.ts](/src/checkout/checkout_system.test.ts).

  ### Approach to Calculate Discounts ###
  To calculate discounts, these concepts are used:
  - **Discount:** An object that describes savings based on some promotion.
 Discounts can be placed in a "discounts" section of an invoice.